 - 3000+ servers in 94 countries

 CyberGhost is one of the simplest VPN options available, which makes it ideal for new VPN users.
 You don’t need to be high-tech or have previous experience with VPNs to figure out CyberGhost.

 The process for unblocking WhatsApp is straightforward.
 All you need to do is open up the CyberGhost software and select the option Unblock Basic Websites.
 From there you can unblock WhatsApp with just a click.
 The program will also configure all the setting for you automatically.

 In addition to ease of use, CyberGhost has many other important features.
-Its network consists of more than 2700 servers in 60 different countries.
+Its network consists of thousands of servers in 60+ different countries.
 Like ExpressVPN, it offers 256-bit encryption, has a no logs policy, and boasts fast speeds.
 This makes it easy to securely use all WhatsApp features.

 - Very user-friendly